serendipityinlife/serendipityinlife.github.io/_posts/2022-02-05-Post 107 - What are you thinking about.md

 ---
-title: "Post 107 - What are you thinking about"
+title: "Post 107 - What are you thinking about on the ferry"
 categories:
   - Blog
 tags: